vincent-gonzalez/the-infatuation-lead-backend-challenge/README.md

     3. Iterate over the slice of sequence numbers and send the sequence numbers one by one.
     4. Wait and listen for the EVENT LISTENER to send either the MATCH END - OK or MATCH END - ERROR message.
 6. Exit the application.

+## Testing
+To run the included unit tests, either execute `make test` in a terminal from the base directory or run `go test` in terminal from the `src` directory.

 ## Thoughts on improvements in future iterations
 ### Enumerated types